 Pie is the fastest, easiest, and most fun messaging app you’ll ever use for work.
 And best of all, if you love Pie on your mobile device, you'll love our Web app over at pie.co.
 They'd love to help you get started, send an email to team@pie.co with your questions.

-Bebop is a technology startup based in California, founded in 2012 by Diane Green.
-The company specializes in providing a software development platform that assists users in creating and maintaining enterprise applications.
-Its platform is designed to streamline the development process, allowing users to not only build applications but also manage them effectively over time.
+Bebop is a technology startup founded in 2012 by Diane Green and based in California.
+The company specializes in providing a software development platform designed to assist users in building and maintaining enterprise applications.
+Bebop's innovative platform empowers organizations to create customized applications tailored to their specific needs, facilitating ongoing maintenance and management of these applications.

 Fly Labs